Drummer Charlie Watts, Rolling Stones backbone, dies at 80

 Watts didn’t care for flashy solos or attention of any kind, but with Wyman and Richards forged some of rock’s deepest grooves on “Honky Tonk Women,” “Brown Sugar” and other songs.
 The drummer adapted well to everything from the disco of “Miss You” to the jazzy “Can’t You Hear Me Knocking” and the dreamy ballad “Moonlight Mile.”

-The Stones began, Watts said, “as white blokes from England playing Black American music” but quickly evolved their own distinctive sound.
-Watts was a jazz drummer in his early years and never lost his affinity for the music he first loved, returning to it during the long breaks between Stones tours.
+Watts found refuge from the rock life, marrying Shirley Ann Shepherd in 1964 and having a daughter, Seraphina, soon after.
+While other famous rock marriages crumbled, theirs held.
+Jagger and Richards could only envy their bandmate's indifference to stardom and relative contentment in his private life, which included happily tending horses on a rural estate in Devon, England.

+Author Philip Norman, who has written extensively about the Rolling Stones, said Watts lived “in constant hope of being allowed to catch the next plane home.”
+On tour, he made a point of drawing each hotel room he stayed in, a way of marking time until he could return to his family.
+He said little about playing the same songs for more than 40 years as the Stones recycled their classics.
+But he did branch out far beyond “Satisfaction” and “Jumpin’ Jack Flash” by assembling and performing with jazz bands in the second half of his career.

 Charles Robert Watts, son of a truck driver and a homemaker, was born in Neasden, London, on June 2, 1941.
-From childhood, he was passionate about music — falling in love with the drums after hearing Chico Hamilton and teaching himself to play by listening to records by jazz giants like Johnny Dodds, Charlie Parker and Duke Ellington.
+From childhood, he was passionate about music — jazz in particular.
+He fell in love with the drums after hearing Chico Hamilton, and taught himself to play by listening to records by Johnny Dodds, Charlie Parker, Duke Ellington and other jazz giants.

-Watts wasn’t a rock music fan but was guided by Richards and Brian Jones as he absorbed blues and rock records.
+Watts wasn’t a rock music fan at first and remembered being guided by Richards and Brian Jones as he absorbed blues and rock records, notably the music of bluesman Jimmy Reed.
 He said the band could trace its roots to a brief period when he had lost his job and shared an apartment with Jagger and Richards because he could live there rent-free.

+“Keith Richards taught me rock and roll,” Watts said.
+“We’d have nothing to do all day and we’d play these records over and over again.
+I learned to love Muddy Waters.
+Keith turned me on to how good Elvis Presley was, and I’d always hated Elvis up 'til then.”

 Watts was the final man to join the Stones; the band had searched for months to find a permanent drummer and feared Watts was too accomplished for them.
 Richards recalled the band wanting him so badly to join that members cut down on expenses so they could afford to pay Watts a proper salary.
 Watts said he believed at first the band would be lucky to last a year.